blaine-t/site/content/projects/cards/index.md

 +++
 title = "Cards"
-description = "A game based on a sorting exercise from AP CS A" weight = 9
+description = "A game based on a sorting exercise from AP CS P" weight = 9

 [extra]
 local_image = "img/cards.webp"
 +++

+A game based on a sorting exercise from AP CS P

 Live website available on [https://cards.traudt.dev](https://cards.traudt.dev/)!